Money Multiplier Calculator

-Thus, in our imaginary model with a ten percent reserve ratio, a 900 dollars increase in the loanable deposit will increase the money supply by 9,000 dollars, hence the money multiplier equal to 10.
+Thus, in our imaginary model with a ten percent reserve ratio, a 900 dollars increase in the loanable deposit will increase the money supply by 9,000 dollars.
+Hence the money multiplier is equal to 10.

 Money multiplier = Change in money Supply / Increase in loanable deposit = $9,000 / $900 = 10